falsandtru/dw-cache/README.md

 ## Tradeoffs

-Note that LIRS and TinyLFU are not practical cache algorithms.
+Note that LIRS and TinyLFU are risky cache algorithms.

 - LRU
   - Low performance